 The Accounting and reporting mode page allows resource use to be displayed and reported by running PromQL queries.
-Further background on this can be found in Chapter 14 of the Administrator Manual.
+Further background on this can be found in section 12.9 of the Administrator Manual.

 A wizard allows resource reports to be created per user and per account.